prem-muthedath/atlas/README.md

 The display is complex because it allows users to dynamically select the fields as well as their order.

-NOTE: See bom_costing/bom_costing/tests/bom_cost_test.py for default & customised display creations.
+NOTE: For default & customised display creations, see default.py and customy.py in bom_costing/bom_costing/tests.

 Finally, how to build the BOM tree?
 By that I mean the sequential addition of parts and sub-BOMs.
 The algorithm is a bit tricky, and designing a clean object to do this was a challenge.